Intervention Corps: Operational history

-On March 22, 1939, Marshall Edward Śmigły-Rydz signed Plan West for defense against the future invasion of Nazi Germany.
+On March 22, 1939, Marshall Edward Śmigły-Rydz signed Plan West for defense against a future invasion by Nazi Germany.
 All units marked with black in mobilization plan were designed to create the Main Reserve of the Commander in Chief (Odwod Glowny Naczelnego Wodza).
 On March 22, 1939, General Wacław Stachiewicz, who at that time was the Chief of General Staff of the Polish Army (see Polish General Staff) ordered mobilization of all units marked with red and yellow, plus some of these marked with green and black.
 The mobilization began at 4 p.m., on March 23.

 In early July 1939, regiments of the 26th Division were transported from Kutno to Wągrowiec and Żnin, with the headquarters established at the elementary school in Wapno near Kcynia.
 At the same time, the 9th Division was transported to the area of Koronowo, and placed under authority of General Władysław Bortnowski, commander of Pomorze Army.
 Both divisions were planned to take part in the possible Polish intervention in the Free City of Danzig.
 Furthermore, in spring 1939 at the Bydgoszcz-Biedaszkowo Airport, a special Polish Air Force squadron was created.
 According to Polish historian Jerzy Pawlak, the Biedaszkowo Squadron was to join the Intervention Corps.
 On May 15, 1939, the squadron was transferred from Bydgoszcz to Toruń, and on August 24, it was subjected to air command of Armia Pomorze.

 In the summer of 1939, some changes were made.
 The 26th Infantry Division was transferred to Poznań Army, and placed under authority of General Tadeusz Kutrzeba.
 The 28th Infantry Division was transferred to Łódź Army, commanded by General Juliusz Rómmel, while the 10th Motorized Brigade was moved southwards, to General Antoni Szylling of Kraków Army.